- Top Ten

-See what you’re missing Volvo Trucks are already class leaders in visibility, but Cotner kept finding bulk to shave away to increase visibility even further.
+See what you’re missing Volvo Trucks are already class leaders in visibility, but Balicki kept finding bulk to shave away to increase visibility even further.

 Seats and steering Even the new seats and steering wheel help make the truck easier to steer.
 Designed to position the driver more upright and ergonomically correct, the seat also perches them over the front of the truck to decrease blind spots.

 And the new Position Perfect Steering wheel gives the driver more flexibility and better hand position for wheeling in and out of tight spaces.